-Cobham Colorado Springs Inc. d/b/a Cobham Advanced Electronic Solutions (CAES) reserves the right to make changes to any products and services described herein at any time without notice.
-Consult an authorized sales representative to verify that the information in this data sheet is current before using this product.
-The company does not assume any responsibility or liability arising out of the application or use of any product or service described herein, except as expressly agreed to in writing; nor does the purchase, lease, or use of a product or service convey a license under any patent rights, copyrights, trademark rights, or any other of the intellectual rights of the company or of third parties.
+Frontgrade Technologies Proprietary Information Frontgrade Technologies (Frontgrade or Company) reserves the right to make changes to any products and services described herein at any time without notice.
+Consult a Frontgrade sales representative to verify that the information contained herein is current before using the product described herein.
+Frontgrade does not assume any responsibility or liability arising out of the application or use of any product or service described herein, except as expressly agreed to in writing by the Company; nor does the purchase, lease, or use of a product or service convey a license to any patents, rights, copyrights, trademark rights, or any other intellectual property rights of the Company or any third party.